Notes on the Geography of The Western United States: Downtown Dallas I

 Entrance, with the old double swinging doors.

-There were supermarkets, too, including Piggly Wiggly.
-The chain began in Memphis and arrived in Dallas about 1920 with its pioneering self-service.
-The downtown stores are gone but the hulk of this one survives in The Cedars, just to the south.
+There were supermarkets, too, including Piggly Wiggly from 1930.
+The chain began in Memphis and was perhaps the first chain to offer self-service.
+The downtown Dallas Piggly Wiggly stores are gone but the hulk of this one survives in The Cedars, just to the south.

 Downtown had lots of other government buildings besides the courthouse.
 This is the ill-fated Texas Schoolbook Depository.